labmus-ufrj/Animove/docs/docs/processing/heatmap-images.md

 Where output images will be saved with `.tif` format.

 ## Lookup Table
 The LUTs available are the ImageJ's built-in ones (found at Image → Lookup Tables).
-Leave as "Don't change" for RGB images if Convert to Grayscale is not checked.

 ## Intervals
 The checkboxes either activate or deactivate the relative interval.